French Press Iced Coffee: An Overview

 Use Filtered Water

-Using pure water from filtration instead of tap water is a quick technique that improves the flavor and taste of the coffee.
+Using filtered water instead of tap water improves the flavor and taste of the coffee.
+Do this especially if your tap water has an off taste, or is excessively hard or soft.

-While tap water certainly works in making French press coffee, filtered water leaves your brew with a purer, stronger taste.
+While tap water certainly works in making French press coffee, filtered water leaves your brew with a purer taste.

 Use Quality Ingredients